uclaacm/committee-website-template-cms/README.md

 If you're on Windows, you can use NVM for Windows, a separate version manager whose installation instructions can be found [here](https://github.com/coreybutler/nvm-windows#installation--upgrades).
 Once you've done that, you can run `nvm install 16.13.2` to install the LTS version of Node.js, and `nvm use 16.13.2` to switch to it.

+---

+Once you have the correct Node version in use, check that you have yarn installed by running `yarn --version`.

 If you don't have yarn installed...

 ```